rkumar-1/pixel-Di/README.md

 You know the thing that defies Will Smith and tries to out run him?
 It has no time to contact the cloud while it is busy escaping from Will Smith, who intends to destroy it, you see!
 It probably has tens of hundreads of processors running inside it already!

-The same is the case with an autonomous vehical that google, ford, uber etc. are all busy creating!
-There are many use cases that are real-time in nature that the compute needs to happen on the edge itself and a decisive action taken!
+The same is the case with autonomous vehicles that google, ford, uber etc. are all busy creating!
+There are many use cases that are real-time in nature and the compute needs to happen at the edge itself resulting in a decisive action!
 This requires full utilization of the client-side compute!

 Why, even my dingy 3 years old Android mobile phone now carries a multicore CPU!
-I see Apple doing with for their Siri application leveraging the mobile processor more than others!
+I see Apple leveraging the mobile processor more than others, as an example with their Siri application!

 Why choose C++?
 ==============